GraphPerf-RT: A Graph-Driven Performance Model for Hardware-Aware Scheduling of OpenMP Codes: Conclusion

 \section{Conclusion}

-This paper presented \modelname{}, an uncertainty-aware graph neural network surrogate for predicting performance metrics of OpenMP task-parallel applications on heterogeneous embedded systems.
-The proposed approach introduces a unified heterogeneous graph representation that integrates task DAG topology derived from ALF/EFG analysis, control-flow features extracted via CFG analysis, and dynamic runtime context including DVFS configurations and thermal state.
-Evidential learning with Normal-Inverse-Gamma priors enables decomposition of predictive uncertainty into aleatoric and epistemic components, providing calibrated confidence intervals essential for risk-aware scheduling decisions.
-Comprehensive evaluation across three ARM-based platforms (Jetson TX2, Jetson Orin NX, and RUBIK Pi) using 42 benchmarks from BOTS and PolyBench demonstrates state-of-the-art prediction accuracy, achieving $R^2=0.97$ and reducing RMSE by 65\% compared to the strongest baseline.
-The model maintains millisecond-scale inference latency suitable for on-device deployment.
-Integration with model-based reinforcement learning validates practical utility, with MAMBRL-D3QN achieving 66\% makespan reduction and 82\% energy reduction relative to model-free approaches under DVFS and thermal constraints.
-These results establish \modelname{} as an effective foundation for autonomous performance optimization in resource-constrained embedded environments.
+We presented \modelname{}, an uncertainty-aware graph neural network surrogate for OpenMP scheduling on heterogeneous embedded systems.
+The unified heterogeneous graph representation integrates task DAG topology, CFG-derived code semantics, and runtime context (DVFS, thermal state).
+Evidential learning with NIG priors provides calibrated uncertainty decomposition into aleatoric and epistemic components.
+Evaluation across three ARM platforms and 42 benchmarks demonstrates $R^2=0.81$ on log-transformed makespan, Spearman $\rho=0.95$, and PICP$=99.9\%$ at 95\% confidence.
+Integration with MAMBRL-D3QN achieves 66\% makespan and 82\% energy reduction over model-free baselines with zero thermal violations.
+See \suppref{app:discussion}{the supplementary material} for limitations, broader impact, and future directions.